Articles of tax treaties

 Director’s fees and comparable amounts received by a person residing in a Contracting State by virtue of being a member of a Board of Directors, etc., can usually be taxed by the Contracting State where the registered domicile of the corporation is situated, regardless of the place where the meetings of the Board, etc. are held.
 For example, there is no treaty article at all on Directors’ fees in the Convention between Finland and the United States of America for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and on capital.
 When assessing the taxes, Finnish tax authorities have applied article 15 of the Finland–United States treaty.

-For more information on how executive compensation is taxed, see “Tax treatment of amounts and fees paid to Managing Directors, Board Members etc.” – Hallintoelimen jäsenen ja toimitusjohtajan palkkion verotus (in Finnish and Swedish)
+For more information on how executive compensation is taxed, see “Tax treatment of amounts and fees paid to Managing Directors, Board Members etc.” – Hallintoelimen jäsenen ja toimitusjohtajan palkkion verotus (in Finnish and Swedish, link to Finnish).

 2.16 Article 17 – Entertainers and sportspersons